joakim/ternary/readme.md

 | **F**   | T     | U     | F     |
 | **U**   | U     | U     | U     |
 | **T**   | F     | U     | T     |

+## License

+This work is dual-licensed under MIT and XPL.
+You can choose either of the two.

+`SPDX-License-Identifier: MIT OR XPL`